josdejong/mathjs/docs/configuration.md

 - Create and configure a new instance of math.js using `math.create([options])`, for example `var bigmath = math.create({number: 'bignumber'})` to create a new instance configured to use BigNumbers.
+- Pass configuration directly to `toTex` and `toString`.
+This currently only affects the `parenthesis` option.

 The following configuration options are available: